How to Watch GLEE with Your Tweens

 Hot For Teacher

-I can understand if this is not your jam, but even the most disconcerting Van Halen fan can’t say they guys did a great job.
+I can understand if this is not your jam, but even the most discerning Van Halen fan can’t say they guys did a great job.
 Just push play…I dare you.
+I’ll be honest, I can’t watch without chuckling like a 12-year-old at Puck and Finn.
+They are such nerds and I love every second.

-This scene in GLEE was an absolute gut punch, but Blane’s performance is so incredibly gorgeous it’s hard to ignore and not place on my list of favorites.
+This very well could be my absolute favorite Glee scene.
+For even Glee, it was an absolute emotional gut punch, but Blane’s performance is so incredibly gorgeous it’s hard to ignore and not place on my list of favorites.
 It was really hard just a list a few, but I wanted to feature ones that really showcased how talented this group was.

 Fire and Rain

 In season 5, the cast and the world lost Cory Monteith who played Finn on GLEE.
 During the episode, The Quarterback, not only did they deal with losing one of their own face on, but the choice of songs were very well thought out.
-This is a really difficult episode to watch.
+This is a really difficult episode to watch and I have no idea how these kids made it through this song.
 You don’t need to be a fan of GLEE to connect with the loss of this major character making it hard to decipher between real life and fiction.

 Are you a GLEEk?